 Jazz played on the steelpan is frequently referred to as jazz and steel.
 It’s been a goal of Metronomes for some years to run a jazz project, and we hope to make it happen in the coming year.

-Our intention is to run a major arts project every two years that win have a national impact.
+We aim to run a major arts project every year, intended to have a national impact.
 These will likely be run in partnership with other steelbands.

 Metronomes is exploring online technologies to see how we can work with other musicians and artists.
 We would like steelpan to inform everything from visual art to sound art to creative coding.